Rowesa Gordon Arts-Based Psychotherapist/ Expressive Arts Therapist

-The arts have a long tradition of both play and imagination, offering a resource in critical times and an opportunity to explore and engage with the complexities of what it means to be human.
-Our lived experience is the language of our art making and this is the creative potential we each have to draw upon and share.
+The arts have a long tradition of play & imagination, offering a resource in critical times and an opportunity to explore & engage with the complexities of what it means to be human, to co-exist in this world with others.
+Our lived experience is the language of our art making and this is the creative potential we have to draw upon and share.

-My approach is relational and collaborative, client-centred and resource-oriented.
-I value the therapeutic relationship as an interactive, co-creative process and I encourage clients to stay aware of, explore and express inner feelings and needs.
-Together, we look for new ways of responding, both verbally and through the arts, to the challenging issues in our lives.
-As we enliven our imaginal worlds, we find openings and options that otherwise might not be apparent.
-Exploring these openings, in both critical and in everyday situations, helps us to increase resilience, live our lives more fully and hopefully, with a greater sense of ease.
+My approach is relational, non-binary & collaborative, client-centred & resource-oriented.
+I value the therapeutic relationship as an interactive, co-creative process and encourge clients to become aware of, express & validate inner feelings, thoughts & imaginings.
+Together we look for new ways of responding, verbally & through the arts, to challening issues.
+As we enliven imaginal worlds, options & openings that might otherwise not be apparent begin to show themselves and are a resource in both critical & everyday situations.
+This is an opportunity to increase resilience, to live life more fully with a greater sense of self-understanding, self-compassion & ease.

 Credentials: